ihaveamac/srcds-nix/README.md

+CURRENTLY NOT IMPLEMENTED\.
 Open game firewall ports for all defined servers\.
 This can be overridden per-server by setting each one’s ` openGameFirewall ` option\.